ealva-com/eAlvaBrainz/README.md

   suspend fun getArtwork(@Path("entity") entity: String, @Path("mbid") mbid: String): Response<CoverArtRelease>
 }
 ```
 Note that ```getArtwork()``` is suspending and may only be called from a coroutine.
-The higher level abstractions in ealvabrainz-service also define suspend functions along with providing [flows][flow] of various types.
+The higher level
+abstractions in ealvabrainz-service also define suspend functions along with providing [flows][flow]
+of images.
 ## ealvabrainz-service
-Provides CoverArtService and MusicBrainzService, which wrap the CoverArt and MusicBrainz Retrofit clients providing a higher-level function.
+Provides CoverArtService and MusicBrainzService, which wrap the CoverArt and MusicBrainz Retrofit
+clients providing a higher-level function.
 #### CoverArtService
 The CoverArtService provides functions to retrieve artwork based on an MusicBrainz ID (MBID).
+It
-It also has extension functions to convert flows of MBIDs to cover art images.
-The CoverArtService implementation builds and contains the necessary OkHttp client and Retrofit implementation of the CoverArt class.
+also has extension functions to convert flows of MBIDs to cover art images.
+The CoverArtService
+implementation builds and contains the necessary OkHttp client and Retrofit implementation of the
+CoverArt class.
 ```kotlin
 interface CoverArtService {
   enum class Entity(val value: String) {